epics-base/pvaPy/documentation/streamingFramework.md

 provides protection against unpredictable processing times, but it will also increase consumer process memory footprint.

-The purpose of examples in this section is to illustrate the two options above.
-As noted before, the frame rates shown here might have to be adjusted depending on the machine used.

 <p align="center">
   <img alt="Single Consumer with High Frame Rate" src="images/StreamingFrameworkSingleConsumerDataLossProtection.jpg">
 </p>

+The purpose of examples in this section is to illustrate the two options above.
+As noted before, the frame rates shown here might have to be adjusted depending on the machine used.

+#### Single Consumer

-On terminal 1, start single consumer process without any protection against frame loss:
+On terminal 1, start single consumer process without any protection against frame loss, using basic (pass through) data processor.
+:

 ```sh
 $ pvapy-hpc-consumer --input-channel pvapy:image --control-channel consumer:*:control --status-channel consumer:*:status --output-channel consumer:*:output --processor-class pvapy.hpc.userDataProcessor.UserDataProcessor --report-period 10